hmrc/customs-declarations-information/public/api/conf/1.0/docs/errors.md

 We use standard HTTP status codes to show whether an API request succeeded or not.
+The table lists errors that apply to all endpoints.

+Errors specific to the search endpoint are listed with that endpoint below.

 **Error scenarios**